-Taking care of a shaved head is easy with these six tips.
+Being bald means thinking about hair (or scalp) care in a whole new light.
+Fortunately, taking care of a shaved head is easy with these six tips.

 Every year, tens of thousands of men, women, and kids shave their heads for the St. Baldrick’s Foundation.
 They do it for one reason: to cure cancer.
-That’s right — in 2015, more than 50,000 people shaved their heads for St. Baldrick’s, raising money for childhood cancer research.
-That’s a lot of bald heads!

 Learn more about the St. Baldrick’s Foundation >